Danko-Lab/E-P_contacts/README.md

 - R >= 4.1

 ### Installation
-1. If you have Python enviroment on Linux, please run pip command to install the above packages.
+1. If you have Python enviroment on Linux, please run `pip` command to install the above packages.
 2. Or install the EP-contacts environment on Linux directly by the environment.yml .

-（1） To begin, prepare `git` and `conda` (we suggest 4.6）for Python 3.x (we suggest 3.9）
+（1） To begin, prepare Git and Conda (we suggest 4.6）for Python 3.x (we suggest 3.9）

 Installing Git: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git